Waxes are an important part of painting unique art furniture

 You can take a lot of wax on the brush, but the excess wax that has not been absorbed by the chalk paint is always wiped off with a cloth.
 The goal is thin, beautiful layers.
 The wax gives a beautiful matte finish to the painted surface.
 If you wish, you can polish the wax with a cloth approx. 24 hours after drying.

-If you choose Frenchic series wax paint, from the Lazy Range series, you do not need wax to protect the paint surface, but you can still use waxes to give a patina and protect worn areas.
+If you choose the waxy paint of the Frenchic series, from the Lazy Range series, you do not need wax to protect the paint surface, but you can still use waxes to give a patina and protect worn areas.

 You can add wax on top of the paint just for its unique matte shine.